dubs3c/SANDLADA/README.md

 - [X] Virtualbox support
 - [ ] Windows guest support
 - [ ] INetSim functionality
+- [ ] Custom analysis tooling
 - [ ] Web interface
 - [ ] Vmware ESXi support*
 - [ ] QUEMU support*
 - [ ] KVM support*
-- [ ] Custom analysis tooling

 \* *This technically already works, but there is no support for starting, stopping or reverting the VM directly from SANDLÅDA*

 ## Motivation
 SANDLÅDA *(Swedish for sandbox)* was built because I had so many different problems with cuckoo sandbox.
 Either it was a dependency problem or a software problem.
 The fact that it hasn't been upgraded to Python3 was a big motivator as well.
-I recently got very interested in malware analysis which gave me the idea to build my own sandbox :)
+I recently got very interested in dynamic malware analysis which gave me the idea to build my own sandbox :)

 ## Contributing
 Any feedback or ideas are welcome!
 Want to improve something?
 Create a pull request!